osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - A worker claims one run at a time by default.
 - Worker loss is recovered through leases, heartbeats, and polling of expired or retryable runs.
 - A worker profile exposes no public API, frontend, Spring Security session, or Quartz scheduler.
 It starts only the shared repositories, dispatch coordinator, execution service, and core engine.
-- The `api` profile uses Quartz JDBC clustering so multiple API instances do not create duplicate schedule firings.
+- The `api` profile currently uses its compatible RAMJobStore; preventing duplicate schedule firings across multiple API instances is deferred to Phase 3.3 Quartz JDBC clustering.
 - Duplicate notifications and duplicate polling must be safe under the claim, sink idempotency, and watermark commit rules.
 - The API reads status only from PostgreSQL.